 Benthic Macroinvertebrates are a biological indicator that give a holistic view of a freshwater stream’s water quality.
 All groups interested in benthic monitoring must attend a biological monitoring workshop and become certified monitors.

-The CMC team will review methods manuals and QA procedures of active monitoring groups in order to designate a tier and integrate the group into the CMC database
+The CMC team will review methods manuals and quality assurance procedures of active monitoring groups in order to designate a tier and integrate data into the Chesapeake Data Explorer.

 Interpreting the monitoring data that your group is collecting is an essential part of understanding your ecosystem.

-Tier III groups must demonstrate that they meet the sampling and analytical requirements of the CBP Methods and QA, which must be documented in a separate QAPP.
+Tier III groups must demonstrate that they meet the sampling and analytical requirements of the CBP Methods and QA, which must be documented in a separate QAPP and audit process.